dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 ## The aneutronic sublime

 Aneutronic fusion is the clean-fusion dream: no tritium, fewer neutrons, less activation, simpler licensing, and direct energy conversion.
 Some even go so far as to falsely claim it has zero radiation production.

 It is easy to see the appeal.
 Tritium breeding is hard.
 Neutron damage is hard.
 Remote maintenance is hard.

-But a harder fuel does not make the system easier.
-Aneutronic fuels come with much harder plasma requirements: higher temperatures, better confinement, and better impurity control.
+But an aneutronic fuel does not make the system easier.
+Aneutronic fuels come with much harder plasma requirements: higher temperatures, better confinement, and stringent impurity control.
+These fuels also always produce neutrons via secondary reactions which make truly aneutronic fusion reactors a fiction.

 ## The direct-conversion sublime